marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 The Christ taught us to say, "Our Father who are in heaven," etc. That prayer is the most sublime that can be given utterance in words, but this prayer of which I am speaking may at the moment of union give itself utterance in the one unspoken word, "Father."
 The devotee, when he is truly in the mood of prayer, never gets any farther.
 He makes no requests, for what is the use?
 Has he not the promise, "The Lord is my Shepherd, I shall not want"?
 Has he not been told to seek first the kingdom of heaven and all other things shall be added?
 His attitude can perhaps best be understood if we take the simile of a faithful dog looking with dumb devotion into its master's face, its whole soul pouring itself out through its eyes in love.
 Likewise, only of course with much greater intensity, does the true mystic look to the God within and pour himself or herself out in voiceless adoration.
 In this way we may pray without ceasing, inwardly, while we work as zealous servants in the world without; for let us always remember that it is not intended that we should dream our lives away.
 While we pray to God within, we must also work for God without.

-End of

-The Rosicrucian Philosophy in Questions and Answers, Volume II Table of Contents
+End of The Rosicrucian Philosophy in Questions and Answers, Volume II
-Click here to return to Index Page